Go to our other sites

 Admission requirements for undergraduate degree courses in Germany vary between institutions; however universities could require any or all of the following:

 Depending on the university, your chosen course may have further admission criteria.
 For example, you may be required to take part in a selection process or sit an aptitude test.
+Very occasionally, as part of the application process, a university or state authority may require proof of 12 years of schooling as this is the minimum standard for German students.
 If you have any questions regarding the criteria for your course, contact the International Office of the university directly.
 The university makes the final decision on your application.

 German universities have strict application deadlines.
-The application deadline for courses starting in the winter semester (typically begins on 1 October) is 15 July.
-This includes courses in medicine, dentistry, veterinary medicine and pharmacy.
-The deadline for courses starting in the summer semester (typically begins on 1 April) is 15 January.
+The application deadline for courses starting in the winter semester (typically beginning on 1 October) is 15 July.
+This includes courses in medicine, dentistry, veterinary medicine, and pharmacy.
+The deadline for courses starting in the summer semester (typically begining on 1 April) is 15 January.
 However, some courses have different deadlines depending on the university and the course.
 Check the deadline for your selected course with your university.

 Predicted grades (also called ‘forecast grades’) issued by your school will not be accepted as evidence of academic achievement.
 One of the following must be submitted as part of your application documentation: